6284260/WHSTechNotes/journal.md

 # September 19, 2024
 This is a free week, I also laughed at unity over the past few days.
 # September 26, 2024
 I laughed at Unity some more and tried to do something outside the lesson, it didn't work the way I thought it would.
+Its important to follow exact instructions to exactly replicate an end result.
+The thing about code is one small misunderstanding can shatter the entire program, precision is key to avoid this.
+Characters in coding can mean a lot, _ and - are not the same.